Courses on BSc level

 |Price per course of 15 ECTS || DKK 37,600 |

 Why do non-EU/EEA participants pay a higher tuition fee?

 The IT University receives a fixed rate per course from the Danish Ministry of Science.
 Admission of non-EU/EEA students is not subsidized by the state.
 Therefore, the students must pay this difference themselves.

 If you are a non-EU/EEA citizen but have a permanent residence permit in Denmark or a temporary residence permit with the possibility of permanent residence in Denmark, Finland, Iceland, Norway or Sweden, you will pay the same price as EU/EEA citizens.
 Please submit a copy of your residence permit when you apply for one of our single subject courses in the Application Portal.

 Residence and citizenship

-You have to be a citizen inside EU/EØS and have a residence permit in Denmark to apply for a single subject.
-It is not possible to get a residence permit based on your application for single subjects.
+You have to be a citizen inside EU/EEA or have a residence permit in Denmark (or one of the other Nordic countries) to apply for a single subject.
+Be aware that it is not possible to get a residence permit based on your application for a single subject.

 How to apply

 You apply for single subjects in our application system.
 Please have the documentation ready before you begin the application process.
 It is also possible to save the application and return to it later.

 When you enter the application system for the first time, you have three different ways to log in.
 You find help in the login guide.